 Naming our children is usually one of the first decisions we make for them.
 If you know you are using a parent or grandparent’s name, it’s easy, but sometimes, picking a name can be a chore and may drive you crazy.

-Back in the day, we didn’t always know the gender of our babies until their birthday.
+Back in the day, we didn’t always know the gender of our babies until their birthdays.
 Now, though, everyone is having gender reveal parties and sharing the baby’s name.

 If you grew up in church or have had a relationship with God for a while, you know he has a name.
 Did you know God has over 1,000 names in the Bible?
 One of them is found more than 6,800 times in the Old Testament!

 One day, a man was tending sheep on a mountain and saw something unusual.
-When he went to investigate, he found a bush on fire but not burning.
+When he went to investigate, he found a bush that was not burning.
 Then he heard a Voice speak to him from inside the bush.

 This Voice tells the man that His people in Egypt were crying out to be delivered from slavery, and this man, Moses, was the one chosen to free them.